mikeizbicki/cmc-csci143/topic_08_SQL+Python/README.md

       and you violate the constraint, then don't throw an error;
       without this line, an error will be thrown in python

+      > **ASIDE:**
+      > You can tell that I'm not a "native" python programmer because I talk about "throwing" "errors" instead of "raising" "exceptions".

    1. `RETURNING column_list` makes the `INSERT` statement behave like a `SELECT` that returns columns from the inserted rows

    1. both used in the `get_id_urls` function: